 Students do not need to apply for this award and further information on eligibility and full terms and conditions will be made available shortly.

 *If you’re starting your studies in January we expect that you will receive the credits in February, again the exact date is to be confirmed.

 We have introduced a new financial support scheme for undergraduate students joining us from September 2018; see the above section for more details.

 The following external scholarships and bursaries are available for undergraduate students starting programmes in 2018.

 Construction insurance specialist CRL is offering 10 high-performing students of civil engineering, construction and architecture programmes the chance to win a £1,000 scholarship.
 For the full information on how to apply, visit CRL.

 Care Leavers’ Bursary

-Care leavers from the UK or EU, and studying an undergraduate degree with us, will be eligible for an annual bursary of £1,000 from September 2018.
-This is will be paid in two instalments of £500, the first in October and second in April.
+Care leavers from the UK who are studying an undergraduate degree will be eligible for an annual bursary of £1,000 from September 2018.
+This will be paid in two instalments of £500, the first in October and the second in April.
 To find out more, including full eligibility, please contact our askUS team on 0161 295 0023.